 However, it may be concluded that there would be multiple mechanisms involved in the overall effect of massage, brought about through different types of mechanical manipulations of the soft tissues of the body as experienced in the clinical settings.

 Oil and ghee which come under the category of ‘sneha’ have certain properties in common which are believed to execute their different actions, broadly aimed at pacifying Vata.
 They have many properties that are opposite to the properties of Vata.
-Hence as per the rule of similarities and opposites propagated by Ayurveda, Vata is mitigated through use of sneha in Abhyanga.
-These are the properties of sneha.
+Hence as per the rule of similarities and opposites propagated by Ayurveda, Vata is mitigated through use of sneha in abhyanga.
+Following mentioned are the properties of sneha.

-This is opposite the light property of Vata.
-The heavy property increases bodily strength and Kapha.
-It has the ability of pacifying Vata dosha, increasing the strength of Kapha dosha and nourishing the body.
-Due to these properties it mitigates the aggravated Vata, increases the depleted Kapha and nourishes the body.
+This is opposite to the light property of Vata.
+The heavy property of oils increases bodily strength and Kapha, which in turns helps pacify Vata dosha, and nourishes the body.

-This is opposite the dry property of Vata.
-Unctuous is the main property of Sneha, known as Snigdh guna.
-Snigdh guna also acts through its Vata pacifying, Kapha pacifying and nourishing properties.
-It performs the actions of unctuousness, moisturization and liquefaction at the cellular level of the body.
+This is opposite to the dry property of Vata.
+Unctuous is the main property of oil or Sneha, known as Snigdh guna.
+Snigdh guna also acts through its Vata pacifying, Kapha pacifying, and nourishing properties.
+It performs the actions of unctuousness, moisturization, and liquefaction at the cellular level of the body.

-This is opposite the hard property of Vata.
+This nature of oil opposes the hard property of Vata.
 With this property sneha used in Abhyanga reduces stiffness.

 With this property the sneha spreads all over the body.
-Sneha liquefies the Dosha (kapha and Pitta) and mobilizes them by increasing their flowing capacity.
-It thereby pacifies the aggravated Vata by clearing obstruction produced by Pitta and Kapha in its path.
+It liquefies the dosha (Kapha and Pitta) and mobilizes them by increasing their flowing capacity.
+It thereby pacifies the aggravated Vata, by clearing obstruction produced by Pitta and Kapha in its path.

 Slimy is opposite to the rough property of Vata.
 Sneha increases the body’s strength and maintains the structure at the molecular level due to this property.

 Slipperiness is opposite to the tendency of Vata to cause roughness.
-Due to this property it mobilizes the Doshas and waste products (ama, or toxins) to exit the body.
+Due to this property of sneha it mobilizes the doshas and waste products (ama, or toxins) to exit the body.

 Through this property, sneha diffuses into the fine channels of the body and executes its action deep in the tissues, driving the dosha including Vata out of them.